 Is it cheaper to reserve a rental car in advance?
-Reserving the rental car in advance has several advantages:

-Whether at the airport or not, we would strongly urge you to please read the reviews before you book.
+Whether at the airport or not, we would strongly urge you to read reviews before you book.
 Equally, if you’ve had a good or bad experience with a car hire firm or particular rental desk yourself, your opinion is valuable to others looking to book and we would urge you to share your experiences.

 Just remember, you’ll need to factor in the cost of getting around until you pick up the hire car to get a good cost comparison.

 If you venture away from the airport to a non-airport car rental pick up location, you are unlikely to have the same issue but it would be worth checking their opening hours in advance.
-Car rental desks at the airport are often open for 24 hours, so if your flight arrives at an awkward time, there is no need to worry about the desk being closed.
+Car rental desks at the airport are often open for 24 hours, so if your flight arrives at a busy time, there is no need to worry about the desk being closed.
 You’ll find that for the most part, hire car collection points outside of airports are subject to stricter office hours.

 If you fail to refill your fuel tank before returning the hire car, you will usually be required to top up or pay (an inflated version of) the difference.
 Conveniently, some airport rental companies even provide their own petrol pumps, but beware that the fuel here may cost you considerably more than if you were to visit a regular petrol station.